 Getting started (C++ reference implementation)

-Build the reference node, write your first vertex, wire up pub/sub, then send a value between two nodes over a wire — in about ten minutes.
-Every snippet here is the real API; the runnable in-process program lives in core/examples/, and the two-node flow is the same one exercised end-to-end by core/tests/udp_test.cpp.
+Build the reference node, register a vertex, wire up pub/sub, then send a value between two nodes over a wire — about ten minutes.
+Every snippet below is the real API, and each one is lifted from a program that compiles and self-checks under ctest: core/examples/ holds seven such programs, catalogued in Examples.

 A libtracer node is a graph of addressable vertices.
-You address a vertex by a path (/sensor/temp), resolve it once to a handle, then read/write/await on that handle.
-The bytes you store are a zero-copy view_t; the same bytes are what travel on the wire when two nodes are connected.
+A vertex is addressed by a path (/sensor/temp), resolved once to a handle, then read/written/awaited on that handle.
+A stored value is opaque bytes behind a zero-copy view_t; the same bytes are what travel on the wire when two nodes are connected.

 flowchart LR